AntaresSimulatorTeam/andromede-modeling-prototype/README.md

 The Gems framework consists of a **high-level modelling language**, close to mathematical syntax, and a **data structure** for describing energy systems.

-More specifically, [three main types of input files](https://pygems.readthedocs.io/en/latest/user-guide/libraries/) can be defined with the **Gems** framework:
+More specifically, [three main types of input files](https://gemspy.readthedocs.io/en/latest/user-guide/libraries/) can be defined with the **Gems** framework:

 - [**Model libraries**](https://pygems.readthedocs.io/en/latest/user-guide/libraries/): YAML files that describe abstract component models.
 - [**System files**](https://pygems.readthedocs.io/en/latest/user-guide/systems/): YAML files that describe the graph of components of a system, with their (constant and time/scenario-dependent) numerical parameters: nodes in the graph represent instances of abstract models from the 'library', and vertices denote connections between components (as defined by 'ports').
 - [**Timeseries files**](https://pygems.readthedocs.io/en/latest/user-guide/data/): the data for time-/scenario-dependent parameters (.txt or .csv).

-## The pyGems package
+## The GemsPy package

 This Python package features a generic interpreter of **Gems** capable of generating optimisation problems from any library and system files that adhere to the modelling language syntax.
 It then employs off-the-shelf optimisation solvers to solve these problems.
 The Python API facilitates reading case studies stored in YAML format, modifying them, or creating new ones from scratch by scripting.

-The [Getting started](https://pygems.readthedocs.io/en/latest/user-guide/getting-started/) page of the online documentation introduce you to the **Gems** input file format and the basics of the pyGems API.
+The [Getting started](https://pygems.readthedocs.io/en/latest/user-guide/getting-started/) page of the online documentation introduce you to the **Gems** input file format and the basics of the GemsPy API.

 ### Input files and code examples
 More extensive examples are available on the repository:
 - Examples of 'library' files, that describe abstract models, may be found in [src/andromede/libs](./src/andromede/libs).
 - Examples of 'system' files, that describe test cases, may be found in [tests/e2e/models/andromede-v1/systems](./tests/e2e/models/andromede-v1/systems).
-- Examples of pyGems codes that load 'library' and 'system' files, interprets and simulates them may be found in [tests/e2e/models/andromede-v1/test_andromede_v1_models.py](./tests/e2e/models/andromede-v1/test_andromede_v1_models.py).
+- Examples of GemsPy codes that load 'library' and 'system' files, interprets and simulates them may be found in [tests/e2e/models/andromede-v1/test_andromede_v1_models.py](./tests/e2e/models/andromede-v1/test_andromede_v1_models.py).

 ### Repository structure